ethanocurtis/MultiNotify/README.md

 ```

 ### 4. Enable Discord Bot DMs
-1. Create a bot in the [Discord Developer Portal](https://discord.com/developers/applications).
+1. Create a bot in the **Discord Developer Portal**.
-2. Copy its token into `DISCORD_TOKEN`.
+2. Paste its token into `DISCORD_TOKEN`.
-3. Enable **"Direct Messages Intent"**.
+3. Enable **Message Content Intent** if needed for your setup and **Use Slash Commands**.
-4. Invite it to your server with the required permissions.
+4. Invite it to your server with:

-**Minimum Permissions**:
    - Read Messages/View Channels
    - Send Messages
    - Embed Links
    - Use Slash Commands
    - *(Optional)* Read Message History

 ### 5. Run the Bot with Docker
 ```yaml
 version: "3.8"
 services:
   reddit-notifier:
     build: .